shalabyy/OnlineBook/README.md

   ModelMapper: ModelMapper is a simple, intelligent object mapping tool.
 It is used to map the object in this project.

-# Steps To Run The Application
+# Steps To Run The Application:
     1- Make sure to add IP-address for your MySQL DataBase and the Username and Password in the application properties file.
     2- Make sure to run two files in the resources folder data.sql and schema.sql in your DataBase.